easyGLM/ezAGI/automind/AUTOMIND.md

-For each of these modules, an example usage is provided to demonstrate how the classes and methods can be utilized within the easyAGI project.
-These examples help in understanding the practical applications of the classes and their methods ensuring seemless modular expansion for the easyAGI framework.
+each module provides example usage to demonstrate how classes and methods can be utilized within the easyAGI project or your AGI project framework.
+Understanding the practical applications of the classes and their methods ensures seemless modular expansion for the easyAGI framework.